-- Large sensors sizes to capture images with shalllow depth of field or a “cinematic” look
+- Large sensors sizes to capture images with shallow depth of field or a “cinematic” look

-- Interchangable lens mounts to attach a variety of high quality lenses
+- Interchangeable lens mounts to attach a variety of high quality lenses

 - Ergonomic grips and handles that make them easier to use than small DSLR cameras